 What can you do at Xcaret park?

-Xcaret lets you get a taste of Mexico all in one go through its number of attractions.
+Xcaret lets you get a taste of Mexico all in one go through its large number of attractions.
 You can visit Mayan towns, churches, explore archaeological sites, see a traditional Mexican cemetery and even taste some Mexican wine.
-And that’s only a few things available.
+And that’s only a few of the things available.

 One of the most popular activities is swimming in one of the three underground rivers.
 You can explore the maze of caves and tunnels, only lit by natural light from air vents.
-You’ll see coral formations fossilised millions of years ago!
+You’ll see stalagmite formations fossilised over millions of years!

 Nature lovers can spend their time either at the butterfly farm, aviary or coral reef aquarium.